magic-sph/magic/doc/sphinx/outputFiles/outTimeSeriesStd.rst

 ``e_mag_ic.TAG``
 ----------------

 This file contains the magnetic energy of the inner core.
-The detailed calculations are done in the subroutine ``get_e_mag`` in the file ``magnetic_energy.f90``.
+The detailed calculations are done in the subroutine :f:subr:`get_e_mag <magnetic_energy/get_e_mag()>`.
 This file contains the following informations:

    +---------------+------------------------------------------+
    | No. of column | Contents                                 |